Information may be subject to change. Please contact the organization for the latest information.

 The Late Bloomers Garden Club serves the Forest Hills community by managing the Forest Hills Farmers’ Market.

-The Forest Hills Farmers’ Market is the place to be on Fridays in Forest Hills from June through October from 4 – 7 pm at the Forest Hills Presbyterian Church at 1840 Ardmore Blvd.
-The market began over 15 years ago and continues to attract unique vendors that bring fresh fruits and vegetables, honey, Mediterranean foods, fresh-baked breads, pastries to die for, corn, fudge, berry pies, wood fired pizza, coffee, teas, sauces and rubs, cheese, smoked meats, pastries, pierogis, kettle korn, pasta, fresh flowers and much more.
+The Forest Hills Farmers’ Market is the place to be on Fridays in Forest Hills from June through October from 4 – 7 pm at the Westinghouse Lodge Parking Lot at 4400 Greensburg Pike (Please note the change in location).
+The market began over 20 years ago and continues to attract unique vendors that bring fresh fruits and vegetables, honey, Mediterranean foods, fresh-baked breads, pastries to die for, corn, fudge, berry pies, wood fired pizza, coffee, teas, sauces and rubs, cheese, smoked meats, pastries, pierogis, kettle korn, pasta, fresh flowers and much more.
 There is weekly live entertainment from a variety of different local musicians.
-Find out more in the flyer found here.

 Forest Hills Farmers’ Market now offers free prizes on special days, such as the opening day kick-off.
 There are games during our Tomato Festival and pumpkin painting for kids during our Harvest Festival.
 Great family fun!